infracost/infracost/README.md

 Issues and pull requests are welcome!
 For development details, see the [contributing](CONTRIBUTING.md) file.
 For major changes, please open an issue first to discuss what you would like to change.

 [Join our community Slack channel](https://www.infracost.io/community-chat), we are a friendly bunch and happy to help you get started :)

-We're looking for people to help us add new AWS and Google resources and are willing to pay for it.
-Please direct-message Ali Khajeh-Hosseini on our community Slack channel to find out more.

 ## License